 Physics Graduate Student Council

-I am serving a third term as a member of the Physics Graduate Student Council (PGSC).
+I served three terms (FL 2014 – SP 2017) as a member of the Physics Graduate Student Council (PGSC).
 The PGSC is a self-governing, elected body whose purpose is to advocate to the department on behalf of the student body and to increase the quality of graduate student life.
-As a member of the council, I help facilitate programming that aids in student growth and the creation of community.
+As a member of the council, I helped facilitate programming that aids in student growth and the creation of community.

 - Graduate Summer Seminar Series: In summer 2015, I facilitated the Graduate Summer Seminar Series which gave graduate students a chance to present their research to an audience of peers; this gives students valuable presentation experience, and creates a space where graduate students can engage in vigorous scientific discussion without external pressure.
 Nine students presented on a variety of topics, from introductory string theory to gender issues in STEM.